mklabs/taurox-beastmen-mod/readme.md

 # Chapter objectives

-For the moment, chapter objectives are following Morghur's one.
+For the moment, chapter objectives are following Khazraks's one.

 In future updates, custom chapter objectives should be implemented, following the expected path in early, mid, late-game.